Defining a Final Class

 return GTK_WIDGET (g_object_new (TFE_TYPE_TEXT_VIEW, NULL));

-• These declaration tells us that TfeTextView and TfeTextViewClass are C structures.
+- These declarations tell us that TfeTextView and TfeTextViewClass are C structures.
 “TfeTextView” has two meanings, class name and C structure name.
 The C structure TfeTextView is called object.
 Similarly, TfeTextViewClass is called class.

-• The class init function tfe_text_view_class_init is called when the class is created.
+tfe_text_view_class_initis called when the class is created. - Two functions

-This program shows the outline how to define a child class.
+This program shows the overview of how to define a child class.

 Imagine that you are using this editor.
 First, you run the editor with arguments.
 The arguments are filenames.
 The editor reads the files and shows the window with the text of files in it.
 Then you edit the text.
 After you finish editing, you click on the close button of the window and quit the editor.
 The editor updates files just before the window closes.